Tag Archives: reconciliation

 I have a friend who has perfected the cut-off.
 She says it – you do me wrong I cut you off, you’re dead to me.
 Most of us would not say that; we’d just do it [even legally with restraining orders].
 When we are threatened, we disappear people.
 We make them nothing.
 So a lot of us feel cut off.
 You might feel like a relationship is bleeding right now and you are emotionally wounded.

-I am not going to do a big Bible study to respond.
-I think it is enough to say that our preoccupation with Matthew 18 around Circle of Hope is important because people have been cut-off and have cut people off.
+I am not going to do a big Bible study to respond to all this.
+I think it is enough to say that our preoccupation with Matthew 18 around our church is important because people have been cut-off and have cut people off.
 Cutting someone off is the common sinful way to deal with “problem” people and with our own troubled feelings.
-We cut them off.
+We cut the feelings and the people off.
 In an abusive and abused, violent society the laws are all about protecting victims (who are numerous).
 So the society even teaches us to cut-off.

 That’s the problem Gotye’s character has in this song.
 What he did not do is presume that he was in a relationship in which all the parties are sinners, including himself, and that reconciliation was going to be a constant necessity.
 He actually says in the song that they discovered that they did not make sense, as if that’s how relationships work – like they are supposed to magically make sense, or the interaction is supposed to be so effortless that they never don’t make sense.
 That’s very unlikely.